 Here’s how an agent might register using axios in a Node.js environment:

-In the example, the client is receiving the initial access token upon registration.
+In the example, the client is receiving the initial access token uponsending a client registration request to the registration endpoint.
 The client registration endpoint serves as the starting point in this flow.
-This sends client metadata to the DCR endpoint.
+This request sends client metadata to the DCR endpoint.
+Upon successful registration, the client receives credentials known as client secrets, which are essential for securing communication with APIs and reducing security risks.
 The grant_types and token_endpoint_auth_method define how the agent will later authenticate and request tokens.

 The server replies with the credentials and access information: